 A complex yet accessible activity, it can demand a great level of investment.
 However, if you’re looking at cutting costs and making it a relatively cheater act, here’s how you could go ahead with it:

-3. Research Well if Purchasing: While GoPro, Olympus and Nikon offer both high-end options as well as ones that are relatively affordable.
+- Research Well if Purchasing: While GoPro, Olympus and Nikon offer both high-end options as well as ones that are relatively affordable.
 Here are a few options to begin on the cheap.
 An important consideration would be to choose between a compact or a DSLR.
 If instant results and less fussiness is your high on your agenda, I suggest go with the compact.
 Look for ones with good housing deals also.
-Still not convinced?
-Look up the pros and cons here.

 When to Invest More?